 Parental instincts tell you when something’s wrong, but there are some solid indicators that your child is sick.
-Remember that the severity of the symptom and what accompanies it will determine what to do next, says Dr. Marie Lozon, M.D., director of children’s emergency services at the University of Michigan Health System.
+Remember that the severity of the symptom and what accompanies it will determine what to do next, says Dr. Marie Lozon, M.D., professor of children’s emergency medicine and associate chief of staff at the University of Michigan Hospital and Health Centers.
 Here’s a run-down of the classic signs and what they mean.

 1. Fever.
 Occurs when the oral temperature is above normal, or 99.5 F (the average is 98.6).
 Low-grade fevers, at 100-102 F, are harmless and help the body fight infection, generally lasting two to three days.
 Anything over 105 F puts your child at high risk of bacterial infection; pushing 107 F, it’s serious and potentially harmful to the brain.

 2. Runny nose.
 A virus-related cold is the most common cause.
 Green, yellow or clear discharge is standard.
 Lozon and other pediatricians agree that the color’s usually irrelevant, and doesn’t indicate a bacterial infection.
 If it persists for more than a few weeks, there’s a chance it’s allergies.

 3. Cough.
 It’s a normal complaint, because young kids can’t clear secretions from postnasal drainage.
 If paired with a mild fever and runny nose, it’s likely a regular cold.
 A fever beyond 102 F could mean pneumonia.
 Coughs can last for weeks, notes KidsHealth.org, but if it lags past three, call the doc.
 (Learn more about coughs here.)

 4. Muscle aches.
 When they settle into major muscle groups – legs, arms, shoulders, chest or abdomen – influenza is a usual suspect.
 These aches are accompanied by a high fever, chills and headaches, notes FluGuru.com.